 What to Wear Hiking in Banff in Spring

 You can start to find some snow-free hikes at lower elevations in Banff in April.
-As the temperature increases and rain starts to fall, the mountain snowpack gradually melts in May through June.
+As temperatures rise and spring rain arrives, the mountain snowpack gradually melts through May and June.

 Hiking in Banff in shoulder season can be very enjoyable if you are prepared for the more challenging trail and weather conditions: